DATA SHARING & SECURITY

 Moving money around.
 This means you can’t make payments or transfers of any kind using Pineapple.
 Your money stays safe in the banks.

-Storing of Moneytree or bank user names / passwords.
-They sit in the Moneytree Vault.
-It’s super safe and secure.
+Storing of bank user names/passwords.
+They stay securely in the Basiq platform.
+It’s super safe and trusted by banks across Australia.

 Selling or sharing any of your personal information or allow third parties access to your data without your specific consent.